Showing posts with label #Study. Show all posts

 1Pe 3.4 even the ornament of a m. and quiet spirit G 4239

 Anyway.
 Dr. James Strong wasn’t the first guy to produce an exhaustive concordance of the KJV, but his was powerfully useful for one reason: His numbers.
 When you looked up any word in his 1890 concordance, you’d find he provided a number.
-In the back of the book were his Hebrew and Chaldee Dictionary of the Old Testament, and Greek Dictionary of the New Testament.
+In the back of the book are his Hebrew and Chaldee Dictionary of the Old Testament, and Greek Dictionary of the New Testament.
 Don’t even have to know the Hebrew or Greek alphabets: You look up the word by its number, and there you go: It’s the proper original-language word behind the KJV’s translation.

 Wanna know the original word for “ass” in 2 Peter 2.16?
 Strong’s concordance will point you to number 5268, and once you look up that number in the Greek dictionary, you find this: